Iris-Black/Iris-Black.github.io/_posts/2022-01-10-First-Dog-On-The-Moon-1.md

 ### In the fourth panel
 - Word Choice
-	- Labelling the speaker as "person in charge" --> Deindividualizes them
+	- Labelling the speaker as "person in charge" -->